amirnakar/amirnakar/README.md

 # Projects
 ## 💊➡🦠 Project Carbatech - Bacterial Diagnostics
-Sinec 2019, I've been studying medical applications of Raman spectroscopy.
+Since 2019, I've been studying medical applications of Raman spectroscopy.
 The work is done with a wonderful team, under the supervision of [Prof. Juergen Popp](https://www.ipc.uni-jena.de/en/research+groups/popp+group) and Dr. Petra Roesch

 We are trying to use Raman spectroscopy for fast diagnostics of antibiotic resistant bacteria in hospitals.